Printable SAT Practice Tests PDFs: 25+ FREE Official Tests

 Free Printable SAT Tests (Very Old 1600 Format, Pre-2005)

-Before the SAT underwent a redesign in 2016, the last time it had changed was in 2005, back when it jumped from a 1600-point scale to a 2400-point scale.
+The SAT was also redesigned in 2005, when it jumped from a 1600-point scale to a 2400-point scale.

 Despite this massive shift in scoring, only a few major differences could be found between the very old 1600 SAT and the old 2400 SAT.
-Other than those, most of the test remained the same.

 As a result, these very old SAT practice tests are a hidden gold mine that few students know of.
 By taking these tests, then, you'll have that much more of an edge over other test takers.